HHT1228/cse110/index.md

 I am a forth-year computer engineering student who is interested in digital circuits, neuromorphic computing, and internet-of-things (IoT).

 I come from Hong Kong, and now lives in San Diego.
 Hong Kong is a really beautiful city!
-(For more about HK: [https://en.wikipedia.org/wiki/Hong_Kong]) I have a variety of hobbys including reading, traveling, video gaming, archery, philosophy, and fantasy literature.
+[For more about HK](https://en.wikipedia.org/wiki/Hong_Kong) I have a variety of hobbys including reading, traveling, video gaming, archery, philosophy, and fantasy literature.
 An interesting fact about me is that I speak four languages!

 As an engineer, my goal is to become a distinguished engineer in the sector of electrical and computer engineering.
 My interest fall more in the fields of hardware, so I would not say I am a programmer.
 However, software engineering is still an attractive career path for me, and possessing strong skills in software and programming is definitely indispensable for working in electrical-related fields!